Dealing With Damage

-Dealing With Damage are a British five-piece punk/melodic hardcore band from London, England.
+Dealing With Damage are a British five-piece punk rock band from London, England.
 The band was formed in 2015 by singer-songwriter/guitarist Ed Wenn (formerly of The Stupids) and drummer James Sherry (formerly of Done Lying Down).
 They have received coverage on sites such as Kerrang!, Louder Than War and Vive Le Rock and played with notable bands including Soulside, Moving Targets, the Messthetics, Ruts DC, Janus Stark, Zounds, Inner Terrestrials, Girls Against Boys and Eight Rounds Rapid.